Right Bank Restaurants

 interesting, quirky, and reasonably priced restaurants.
 If you don't

-want to spend much money, you might want to try Le Buffet,
+want to spend much money, you might

 at 18, rue des Trois Frères.
 They have a reasonably priced menu which